bxchang04/Bonfire-Test-Site/readme.md

 > The final page should work across all screen sizes from a full width desktop down to mobile

 > The final page should work across modern versions of Chrome, Firefox, and Safari.
-IE can suck it, but we should at least determine if there are any major conflicts in IE 11 and Edge
+IE is not needed, but we should at least determine if there are any major conflicts in IE 11 and Edge

 > The tabs that say “all”, “even”, and “odd” should show/hide the appropriate boxes below.
 It should start off with “all” selected and all boxes showing.